Earth Science Series 1 of 3: Mapping, Minerals, and Rocks$80

 Recommended Ages: 10-17 (Class is offered in two levels)

-SPACE AVAILABLE: This class is no longer open for enrollment.
-Please join our mailing list to be notified when enrollment begins again.
+SPACE AVAILABLE: Enrollment for this class will begin in mid-June.
+Please join our mailing list to be notified when it opens.

 This will not be a “fluff” class, or an “overview”- it is an intensive, science heavy class where students will learn all of the major foundations of Earth Science, backed up with hands on labs.
 There will be no surface skimming in this class!
 We’re going to go deep- all the way to the core! 🙂